 On Shabbat morning, campers can sleep a bit later.
 An optional buffet breakfast is available at the Chadar Ochel prior to our Shabbat morning T’filah.
 Once again, Shabbat T’filah is held in the outdoor sanctuary and one unit acts as our leaders in prayer.
 After a full Shabbat morning of song and worship, it is time for Shabbat lunch, and then it is back to the cabins for Shabbat Menucha (rest).

-After dinner, Shabbat ends with a beautiful outdoor Havdalah service.
+Shabbat afternoon is filled with outdoor play and after dinner, Shabbat ends with a beautiful outdoor Havdalah service.

 The below section describes our typical plans and procedures.
 We expect that 2021 Closing Day procedures will change and adapt leading up to your our campers’ departure.
 We will share these details with all enrolled families in weeks prior to Closing Day.